epctex/bbb-scraper/README.md

 -   Search any keyword - You can search any keyword you would like to have and get the results

--   Scrape lists - Scrape any list that you'd like to get from BBB
+-   Scrape companies - Extract any company information with all of its detail.

--   Scrape shelf - You can check the shelves and scrape the information of the newest updates.
+-   Scrape categories - Gather businesses for each of the categories.

--   Scrape genres - If you want to get most read books on a certain category or anything related the genres, just type the url.
+-   Search for anything - If you want to get filtered data for the search results, just type the URL.

--   Scrape book detail - Scrape a very detailed information for each of the book that you'd like to get.

--   Scrape reviews of a book - Scrape all of the reviews from a book optionally.
+-   Retrieve reviews - BBB Scraper provides reviews for all the companies.

 ## Bugs, fixes, updates and changelog